alessiomora/unlearning_fl/README.md

 of color images -- 5,994 for training and 5,794 for testing -- belonging
 to 200 classes.
-To match the input size of the transformer models we resized the images to a resolution of 224x224 pixels; we also preprocessed the training images with random crop and horizontal flip layers, similarly to the work in
+To match the input size of the transformer models we resized the images to a resolution of 224x224 pixels; we also preprocessed the training images with random crop and horizontal flip layers.
-\cite{hu2023federated}.
 We partitioned the training set to simulate 29 clients in the federation; we set 29 as the number of clients so that, in the IID setting, each client can have at least one per-class (unique) example.
 At each round, 5 clients out of 29 were randomly selected to participate.